betterscientificsoftware/bssw.io/Site/ContentReviewchecklist.md

 #### Deck
 0. No links in the deck
 1. Contains one or two sentences about the article which piques user interest.
-2. If it is a publication, it can start with "The *title of article* article, published in the *journal name* in "month, year", explores....".
-For ex: The *Best Practices for Scientific Computing* article, published in the *PLOS Biology journal* in Jan 2014, explores..
+2. If it is a publication, it can start with "The *title of article* article, published in the *journal name* in *alphabetic month, year*, explores....".
+For ex: The *Best Practices for Scientific Computing* article, published in the *PLOS Biology journal* in *Jan 2014*, explores..

 #### Tables